THU-DSP-LAB/llvm-project/README.md

 * clang(optional)

 > If you see any packages missing information, just install them

+The following packages are needed for other repositories:

+* device-tree-compiler
+* bsdmainutils

 Run `./build-ventus.sh` to automatically build all the programs, but we need to run firstly
 * `export POCL_DIR=<path-to-pocl-dir>`, default folder path will be set to be **`<llvm-ventus-parentFolder>`/pocl**